Arc13Tangent/obsidian-space/src/site/notes/Web Design/外部連結圖示-external-link-icon.md

 </center>
 <center>
 <font size=2>
-The code block style in my local vault, which is created using the <a href="[mayurankv/Obsidian-Code-Styler: A plugin for Obsidian.md for styling codeblocks and inline code (github.com)](https://github.com/mayurankv/Obsidian-Code-Styler)">Code Styler plugin</a>  includes a colorful language icon and a copy code button.
+The code block style in my local vault, which is created using the <a href="https://github.com/mayurankv/Obsidian-Code-Styler">Code Styler plugin</a>  includes a colorful language icon and a copy code button.
 </font>
 </center>